Building Upgrade Finance in South Australia

 • Yorke Peninsula Council

-If your building is located in a council area not listed above OR you are from a council wanting to participate please contact sa@buildingupgradefinance.com.au.
+If your building is located in a council area not listed above OR you are from a council wanting to participate, contact climatechange@sa.gov.au.

 Eligible works are those that improve the energy, water or environmental efficiency or sustainability of a building.
 The building must be an existing, non-residential building, located in a participating council area.
 Learn more